A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Related work

 Much work has been and is presently being devoted, in the context of the literature on logic and computation, to formal analyses of probabilistic processes and phenomena through deductive and computational systems.
 Three main approaches can be distinguished: a purely deductive one, a purely computational one, and a mixed one concerned with the definition of typed calculi based on correspondences between deductive systems and computational ones.
 The deductive approaches mainly aim at relativising consequence relations by using probabilities.
 They thus formalise relations that hold when something follows from certain hypotheses with a certain probability.
 The purely computational approaches aim, on the other hand, at relativising the notion of computation itself by probabilities, and they formalise relations that hold when something is the output of a certain process with a certain probability.
 The third approach oscillates between the first two and either only adds a deductive component for assigning types to the terms of a probabilistic computational system or does this and, in addition, presents a deductive component that can be interpreted as a probabilistic relativisation of a consequence relation.

-The calculus \lamt{} is a system of the third kind where the deductive component is simply aimed at providing a useful typing system for the computational terms of the calculus.
+Even though in Sections \ref{sec:potential-analysis} and \ref{sec:conditional-probability} we also introduce methods for reasoning about trust-related properties of terms and for conducting logical operations on terms, the calculus \lamt{} in itself is a system of the third kind where the deductive component is simply aimed at providing a useful typing system for the computational terms of the calculus.
 The definition of introduction and elimination rules for a trustworthiness operator, defined on the basis of the operators $\test$ and $\trust$, seems possible and of sure interest.
 Extending the calculus in this direction would yield a logical analysis of trust in addition to the computational one presently provided.
 Considering that the presentation of \lamt{} alone already constitutes a considerable amont of material, though, we prefer to leave such an extension for future work.

 We present a brief overview of the existing systems for the formalisation of probabilistic processes and phenomena through deductive and computational systems in order to discuss the relations and differences between these and \lamt{}.